alephium/www/src/content/homepage.md

   subtitle: What makes Alephium different?
   blockFlowSection:
     title: 'Scalable & Sharded'
-    description: "Alephium is built on a novel and complete sharding algorithm called BlockFlow.
-It improves on the UTXO model of BTC to make it scalable and uses DAG data structure to reach consensus between different shards.
-This will allow up to 10,000 Transactions Per Second (currently more than 400 TPS vs Bitcoin's 7 TPS)."
+    description: "Alephium is built on a novel sharding algorithm called BlockFlow.
+It leverages a stateful UTXO model and DAG data structure to deliver efficient and practical sharding.
+This enables Alephium to natively support more than 10,000 transactions per second while preserving a seamless “'single-chain” user experience."
     links:
       - text: More details
       - text: White paper